5 heart-healthy foods—and 2 to absolutely avoid

 Nutritional advice can feel overwhelming.
 It seems, at least from some headlines, like the advice is constantly changing.
-Even though the science hasn’t actually changed all that much over the years, we are always revising details and even doctors know it can be hard to keep up, which is why the American College of Cardiology decided to do a review of what exactly you should be eating for your heart health–and what you shouldn’t.
+But what actually are the foods that are good for your heart?
+And what goes into a heart healthy diet plan?
+Even though the science hasn’t actually changed all that much over the years, we are always revising details and even doctors know it can be hard to keep up, which is why the American College of Cardiology decided to do a review of what exactly you should be eating for your heart health—and foods that are bad for the heart.
 It was published this week in the Journal of the American College of Cardiology.

 Here’s what they found: